Churro: History

 The origin of churros is unclear.
 But according to food historian Michael Krondl, "today's churro is not that different from a recipe for a flour and water fritter that you find in Apicius, a Roman cookbook dating from the 1st century AD.
 And there are recipes from the Ancient Greeks, but it's probably even older than that.
 In the Mediterranean basin it's basically been around forever".

 But there are also other theories: one of them is that the churro was made by Spanish shepherds to substitute for fresh baked goods.
-Churro paste was easy to make and fry in an open fire in the mountains, where shepherds spend most of their time, but the nomadic lifestyle of the shepherds and the large quantities of oil or fat needed to fry churros make that unlikely.
+Churro paste was easy to make and fry in an open fire in the mountains, where shepherds spent most of their time, but the nomadic lifestyle of the shepherds and the large quantities of oil or fat needed to fry churros make that unlikely.

 Another theory, considered a hoax by some people suggests the concept was brought to Europe from China by the Portuguese.
 The Portuguese sailed for the Orient; as they returned from Ming-dynasty China to Portugal, they brought along with them new culinary techniques.
 One included altering dough for youtiao, also known as yóuzháguǐ in southern China, which bears a resemblance to the churro.
 The new pastry was soon introduced to Spain, where it was modified to have the dough extruded through a star-shaped nozzle (compare a piping bag) rather than pulled.